dkat0/dkat0.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm building Dune (YC F25) — the orchestration layer for AI video ads.
+I'm building <a href='https://trydune.ai/'>Dune</a> (YC F25) — the orchestration layer for AI video ads.

 I left CMU's School of Computer Science to focus on Dune full-time.

-Previously, I worked on agents for VLSI chip design at <a href="https://www.nvidia.com/en-us/">NVIDIA</a>, and did ML research at CMU's <a href="https://leililab.github.io/">Li Lab</a>;
+Previously, I worked on agents for VLSI chip design at <a href="https://www.nvidia.com/en-us/">NVIDIA</a>, and did ML research at CMU's <a href="https://leililab.github.io/">Li Lab</a>.

 In my free time, I enjoy lifting, piano, trying new food, and spending time with my five cats.
 Feel free to reach out if you'd like to connect!